aathanor/ResearchSite/content/pri_complete_draft.md

 # Philosophical Consequences

-PRI has implications for foundational philosophical questions, though these remain interpretive rather than empirically established:
+[^11]PRI has implications for foundational philosophical questions, though these remain interpretive rather than empirically established:

 ## Truth and Reference - Dissolving Primitive Reference